-Flavored with fruit syrups that you can buy, or make pretty easily yourself, it’s a drink that can be made and enjoyed in just a few minutes.
-It’s creamy, dreamy, and oh so delicious.
+Flavored with fruit syrups that you can buy, or make pretty easily yourself, soda water and cream it’s a sweet drink worthy of a special occasion or just a hot summer day.

 Italian Soda Vs. Italian Cream Soda

 Before we get into the fun details on how to make it…what exactly are we making?
-While the differences in making italian soda recipe or italian cream soda recipe are subtle, the difference in flavor is huge.
+While the differences in making italian soda recipe or italian cream soda recipe are subtle, the difference in flavor and texture is huge.

 Both are a combination of flavored syrup, carbonated plain soda or water, and ice.
 The difference is all in the cream.
 Many use a fruit flavor, but vanilla, hazelnut and other are also suitable.
-Torani Syrup makes more than you can even imagine.
+Torani Syrups makes more than you can even imagine for this special drink.

 With a gentle pour of plain cream or half and half, and a generous dollop of sweetened whipped cream, italian soda transforms.
-It becomes a creamy and fizzy drink that will totally knock your socks off.
+It becomes a creamy and fizzy drink that will totally knock your socks off and rival that of any dirty soda or Italian soda bar.

 Homemade or to buy?
 The key component to italian cream soda is the flavor base.
 You can buy flavored fruit syrups of course, but sometimes these are hard to find in the store, and would need to be ordered.